ajfisher/ajfisher.me/site/src/content/posts/2010-10-07-i-like-where-i-think-sony-is-going.md

 layout: post.hbt
 slug: i-like-where-i-think-sony-is-going
 title: I like where I think Sony is going
-tags: android, Consumer Electronics, mobile, predictions
+tags: android, consumer electronics, mobile, predictions
 ---

 This is one of my speculation fueled posts so I'm admitting that a lot of it is based on rumour, hearsay, wild prognostication and adding up 2+2+2+2 to equal 63.
 With that in mind on with the rest...